Optimised workstation and handling solutions have added value in the workplace and are enabling operatives to achieve greater productivity.

 Representatives from Trilogiq Italia have been working closely with Moto Guzzi to create the new optimised production line.
 The project team was asked to carry out a detailed analysis and review the needs and activities of Moto Guzzi’s factory operatives.

-Once the assessment was completed, new optimised workstations, custom built with GRAPHIT modular components, were introduced to replace conventional static workbenches.
+Once the assessment was completed, new optimised modular workstations, custom-built with GRAPHIT modular components, were introduced to replace conventional static workbenches.
 This provided Moto Guzzi with the ergonomic working conditions they required as part of their continuous improvement programme.
 Now the optimised workstations enable operatives to perform all assembly activities without over-reaching, in comfort and assured of complete safety.

 New kitting trolleys were also introduced to reduce the effort involved with moving larger items.
 Using the GRAPHIT system’s aluminum tubes ensured the trolleys were as light as possible which means operatives can move and handle them with minimum effort.